leonlonsdale/dotfiles/README.md

 ### Updating Brewfile

-To delete the current `Brewfile` and generate a new one, I include a fish alias:
+To delete the current `Brewfile` and generate a new one, I include an alias:

 ```bash
 bfr